nfasano/movie_recsys/README.md

 # Enhancing Movie Recommendations with Collaborative Topic Modeling

 Welcome to this GitHub repository explaining my journey into building an end-to-end movie recommender system.
-Inspired by the seductive power of Tik-Tok's personalized feed and a strong desire to learn how industry recommender systems are designed, I am on a journey to learn the inner workings of cutting-edge recommenders.
+Inspired by the hypnotic power of Tik-Tok's personalized feed and a strong desire to learn how industry recommender systems are designed, I am on a journey to learn the inner workings of cutting-edge recommenders.

 Just came here for a great movie recommendation - follow [this link](https://nmfasano5-content-based-movie-recommendation-system.hf.space) to get your recommendation now!